Facing Grief with Courage by the Cross and the Tomb

 In the perfection of His eternal plan, did the incorporeal Father long to embrace the incarnate Son?
-Joseph and Nicodemus as deeply religious men would have been well acquainted with the Hebrew scriptures.
+Joseph and Nicodemus as deeply religious men knew the Hebrew scriptures.
 In the darkness of the tomb, did they recall the words of Yeshua, declaring His own resurrection in three days?
 Did they recall biblical prophecies of the promised Messiah, the suffering servant and victorious King?

 “Come, let us return to the LORD.
 He has torn us to pieces but he will heal us; he has injured us but he will bind up our wounds.
 After two days He will revive us; on the third day He will raise us up, that we may live in His sight.”
 (Hosea 6:1-2)

 Soon rumors started to circulate, questioning the veracity of his death and location of His burial.
 If anyone could quell them, these men knew the truth.
 They had touched the truth in the depth of grief.
 They were with Him in the interim between ashes and beauty, despair and praise.